 Select the appropriate reference type for more information.
 In certain situations further actions are available when you select a specific reference, including:

-- Instances of borrowed and lent content using the Reference component, from here you can navigate to the referencing/referenced page
+- Instances of the Reference component (e.g. navigate to referencing/referenced page)

 - References to Product pages (available from the Commerce-Products console)

 - Live Copies displays the paths of all live copies that are based on the selected resource.

 - Languages Copies

 For example, you can fix a broken reference within a Reference component: